blimmer/benlimmer.com/_posts/2015-03-23-coffeescript-to-ember-cli.md

 We chose to rewrite our Rails marketing app as an Ember app in March of 2014.
 Back then, there weren't obvious choices for how to write, build and deploy Ember applications.
-[Ibotta.com](https://ibotta.com) has been in production for almost a year and is now a build, test and deployment system that highly varies from the choices made by the Ember community.
+[Ibotta.com](https://ibotta.com) has been in production for almost a year and uses a build, test and deployment system that highly varies from the choices made by the Ember community.

 # The Revelation